opendatasoft/odsrmd/README.md

 file.copy(from = system.file("examples/style.css", package = "odsrmd"), to=dir_tmp)
 path <- paste0(dir_tmp, "/example_rmd.Rmd")

-# Here the page to modify on the Opendatasoft platform is named "test"
+# Here the page to modify on the Opendatasoft platform is named "odsrmd-example"
-page_slug <- "test"
+page_slug <- "odsrmd-example"

 # Send elements to the page on the Opendatasoft platform
 update_ods_page(path, page_slug, add_extra_css = "no", chosen_languages = "all", title = NULL,